 If you learn something new that would have affected your decision, you still don’t want to revisit or question the decision-making process if you don’t have the ability to change anything.
 If you were debating between two purchases, made a decision and started using the purchase, and then discover the following week that the other one is on sale now, do not criticize yourself or allow yourself to second guess.

 Most of life is not nearly as black-and-white as it seems when we’re paralyzed by decisions.
 There are rarely decisions that are all good or all bad.

 Everyone is entitled to making a choice and realizing later it wasn’t the best option after all.
 Don’t allow that to cause you to stay in decision paralysis on the next decision by replaying it in your head: “But last time, I messed up and picked the wrong thing!”
-This is not a game of The Price Is Right where you’ve got a yacht behind door number 1 and a donkey behind door number 2.
+This is not a game of The Price Is Right where you’ve got a yacht behind door number one and a donkey behind door number two.

 What’s far more important than the actual decision is protecting your time and managing your energy.
 Keep moving forward and focus on the decision that you need to make next.

 There will never be any shortage of decisions to make, so you will get plenty of practice in fine-tuning your instincts and decision-making skills!

 Just had time to skim this post?
 Download the audio and listen on the go!

 This post is based on the latest episode of my weekly podcast, Angela Watson’s Truth for Teachers.
 A podcast is like a free talk radio show you can listen to online, or download and take with you wherever you go.
 I release a new 10-15 minute episode each Sunday and feature it here on the blog to help you get energized and motivated for the week ahead.